songullkilicc/maze-project/README.md

 2. Run the program:
    python main.py

+## Notes
+This is an initial working prototype designed for incremental development.
+Further enhancements and optimizations will be added in subsequent iterations.

 ## Current Status
 - GUI and grid rendering implemented
 - User input system implemented